Jonath-z/bar-qr-code-scanner-app/README.md

 This application is made with react (Typescript).
 It's working on production on **android chrome browser and IOS 11** and above.

-# Start the application locally
+# Run the application locally

 - Clone the repo
 - Install dependencies